 Suffice it to say this delicious Radiant Bok Choy Soup is good and good for what ails you.

-My baby Shanghai bok choy from Jade Asian Greens comes cleaned and ready to go, (Jade was the first on the market with washed, ready to use Asian greens in 2008) so this soup can be on the table in just about the time it takes for the broth to come to a simmer.
+My baby Shanghai bok choy came bagged, cleaned, and ready to go, so this soup can be on the table in just about the time it takes for the broth to come to a simmer.
+(You might find it loose in your produce section.)
 I love baby bok choy because the flavor is delicate and sweet, and they need only the briefest cooking, just long enough to wilt the leaves but maintain that wonderful crunch in the ribs.
 These tender baby Shanghai bok choy are so small that all I need to do is slice them in quarters, lengthwise.

 For this soup I begin by sauteing the turmeric in a little oil, followed by garlic and ginger.
 The vibrant yellow color blooms when I add a couple of cans of luscious full fat coconut milk.